 Treatment Options

-- The Whipple Procedure (Surgery): If the tumor is confined to the "head" of the pancreas, surgeons may perform a complex operation to remove the head of the pancreas, the gallbladder, part of the stomach, part of the small intestine, and the bile duct.
-This offers the best chance for a cure but is a major surgery.
+- The Whipple Procedure: A complex surgery to remove the "head" of the pancreas, the gallbladder, part of the small intestine, and the bile duct.
+This is the primary chance for a surgical cure.

-- Distal Pancreatectomy: Surgery to remove the "tail" and "body" of the pancreas, and usually the spleen.
+- Distal Pancreatectomy: Surgery to remove the "tail" and "body" of the pancreas, often requiring the removal of the spleen as well.

-- Chemotherapy & Radiation: Used to shrink tumors before surgery, kill remaining cells after surgery, or slow the growth of advanced cancer.
+- Chemotherapy & Radiation: Used to shrink tumors before surgery (neoadjuvant) or kill remaining cells afterward (adjuvant).

 Reviewed & Sources: WHO, CDC, medical textbooks